 A Gestational Surrogacy Agreement (GSA) is a legal document whereby intended parents, a gestational carrier (gestational surrogate) and her partner / spouse enter in an agreement.
 The agreement states that the surrogate will have the intended parents’ child with no intention of keeping the baby.
 All rights and obligations for all parties involved are included in the GSA.

 Gestational Surrogate (or Gestational Carrier)

 A woman who carries and delivers a child without providing her egg, for another couple or person.
 This term is often abbreviated as GS or GC.

-The person who cannot carry children naturally and chooses surrogacy as their family creating option.
+The person who cannot become pregnant and/or complete a pregnancy and chooses surrogacy as their family creating option.

 Intended Parent Questionnaire

 The first step of the Intended Parents’ Surrogacy Journey, where they present themselves to their future surrogate.

 An intrauterine device or an intrauterine contraceptive is a small device inserted in a woman’s uterus to prevent pregnancy.